The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In other cases, the professional fee or subscription may not be essential to the practice of the job, but may relate to the job.
 An example of this might be payment of subscription fees to the various accounting and tax professional bodies.
 Whilst you can still practise as a tax adviser or accountant without membership of such bodies, the subscription relates to the duties performed in the employment.

 Many employers pay these fees on behalf of their employees.
-This is a taxable benefit in the hands of the employee, but they may be able to claim a deduction from their employment income depending on the circumstances (see below).
-If the employee would be able to claim such a deduction, then the employer’s payment of the fee or subscription comes within the exemption for expenses which would otherwise be deductible and there are no tax, NIC or reporting implications (see the Expenses and benefits matched by allowable deductions guidance note).
+This is a taxable benefit, but they may be able to claim a deduction from their employment income depending on the circumstances (see below).
+If a deduction would be available to the employee, then the employer’s payment of the fee or subscription comes within the exemption for expenses which would otherwise be deductible.
+There are no tax, NIC or reporting implications (see the Expenses and benefits matched by allowable deductions guidance note).

 In other cases, the reporting of the benefit of the fee depends on the payment arrangements.